starfederation/datastar-restructure-interim/design/SDK.md

  )
 ```

-`MergeStore` is a helper function to send a signal to the browser to update the data-store.
+`MergeSignals` is a helper function to send a signal to the browser to update the data-store.

 #### Args